 Rothwell has a Scania fire appliance as its main vehicle and an Initial Intervention Vehicle which attends road traffic collisions and supports the on-call crew to other incidents.

-The on-call crew consists of 12 local residents who operate part-time responding to pagers which sound when an incident is reported.
-On-call crew members all live within 8 minutes of the fire station so know the area very well, respond quickly to emergencies and have good relationships with local people and businesses.
+The on-call crew consists of 10 local residents who operate part-time responding to pagers which sound when an incident is reported.
+On-call crew members all live within eight minutes of the fire station so know the area very well, respond quickly to emergencies and have good relationships with local people and businesses.

 Rothwell crews attend a wide variety of incidents in urban and rural areas, with a higher number of road traffic collisions due to the proximity of arterial roads in the county.

-They also carried out a very successful Halloween Light Tower event in 2021, inviting members of the public to bring their own pumpkins along to help light out the drill tower in the station yard – and raise money for The Fire Fighters Charity in the process.
+Every year the station carries out a very successful Halloween Light Tower event, inviting members of the public to bring their own pumpkins along to help light out the drill tower in the station yard – and raise money for The Fire Fighters Charity in the process.